tagion/tagion/docs/gov/intro/archive.md

 # Archive of former Tagion publication

 Some ideas and concepts described in the follwing PDFs are outdated or abandonned.

-As of May 2025, everything current is pubished in the tech and governance documentation on docs.tagion.org
+As of May 2025, everything current is pubished in the tech and governance documentation on docs.tagion.org, see top menu.

 ## Outdated Technical Papers